The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Strategic decomposition and learning dynamics in the myopic case

-Define the \emph{collaborative one-shot} game. \begin{game}[Collaborative] We define the sequential one-shot game played by taker and maker on every round $t$ on the stochastic game defined in \cref{tp:two-player-game}.
-The maker first picks parameters $\vab = (\va , \vb) \in [0, \infty)^2$ in the feasible region (\cref{th:feasible}), the taker responds by picking the parameters $\kab = (\ka, \kb) \in [0, f_\alpha(\va)) \times [0, f_\beta(\vb))$ in the feasible region.
-The utility of both players is $U_t(\kab, \vab)$. \end{game} This game is purely potential \cite{monderer1996potential} and the potential function is the expected social welfare on every round of \cref{tp:two-player-game}, as
+As both players have the same utility ($p$ does not appear on the right-hand side), we simply write $U_t$, which can be written as $ U_t = \kappa P_t \inv $.
+Next, define the \emph{collaborative one-shot} game. \begin{game}[U] We define the sequential one-shot game played by taker and maker on every round $t$ on the stochastic game defined in \cref{tp:two-player-game}.
+The maker first picks parameters $(\va , \vb) \in [0, \infty)^2$ in the feasible region (\cref{th:feasible}), the taker responds by picking the parameters $(\ka, \kb) \in [0, f_\alpha(\va)) \times [0, f_\beta(\vb))$ in the feasible region.
+The utility of both players is $U_t$, thus the game is purely potential~\citep{monderer1996potential}. \end{game} Call $W_t = W^\taker_t + W^\maker_t = C + P_t I$ the total wealth of the two players and note that it is proportional to the potential function of \cref{game:U}, as